 Well, it is pretty exiting.
 I met with a traditional last-maker (the one of the very few left in the country) and made an agreement with him – so… from the next year I can send 2 students in a month for 3 days for an extra apprenticeship course to his workshop to learn a… Read More

-Yes.
+Ah yes.
+Search for it!
+Then check the end: Yes.
 It was me, after plenty times of editing this article about my craft.
 Some … admin feels right to delete my link with a 7 minutes film which is pure shoemaking, and tells more about this craft than their poor description.
 I don’t understand why?… Read More

 Because we have just put the firts RTW (ready to wear) into production.
 Pics come soon.

 And it is a cool place.

 Somehow we got the to point to finish the Course here.
 Portland overall is a great city. (maybe there are some places what you might miss, but where you don’t find any?)
 This was far the most difficult course ever.